 Sadiq Khan warns post-Brexit border checks will cause Eurostar chaos

-Sadiq Khan has urged ministers to prevent “chaos” for Eurostar passengers when the European Union launches biometric border checks later this year.
+The Mayor of London said the Government should not “wash its hands” of issues around post-Brexit red tape and urged ministres to “prevent chaos” for Eurostar passengers, after warnings that the UK was not properly planning for the new EU biometric Entry/Exit System (EES).

-The Mayor of London said the Government should not “wash its hands” of issues around post-Brexit red tape, after warnings that the UK was not properly planning for the new EU biometric Entry/Exit System (EES).
+Sadiq Khan has warned that delays or cuts to services would harm London’s leisure and retail industries, particularly in the busy run-up to Christmas.

-High Speed 1, which runs UK rail services and operates the line between London and the Channel Tunnel, said preparations were “severely inadequate” and could lead to massive queues and the potential capping of passenger numbers.
+High Speed 1, which runs UK rail services and operates the line between London and the Channel Tunnel, said preparations for the new system had been “severely inadequate” and could lead to massive queues and the potential capping of passenger numbers.

 HS1 told MPs last month that the decision not to enable online pre-registration would “put enormous pressure on infrastructure at St Pancras International”.